Stiffstream/restinio-conan/README.md

 ### Usage of OpenSSL

-Since Nov 2019 the usage of OpenSSL can be turned off by `restinio:use_openssl` option.
-By the default this option has `true` value, but can be changed to `false`:
+Since Nov 2019 the usage of OpenSSL can be turned on or off by `restinio:use_openssl` option.
+By the default this option has `false` value, but can be changed to `true`:

 ```
 [options]
-restinio:use_openssl=false
+restinio:use_openssl=True
 ```
+If `restinio:use_openssl` is `true` the OpenSSL is automatically added to RESTinio's dependencies.

 ## Adding RESTinio To Your CMakeLists.txt